andrewchambers/qasm/README.md

 In some ways it is more flexible than the original qbe as you can freely mix assembly, assembly directives and qbe code.

+In this model it is also possible to remove many concepts from qbe (like data statements and most attributes).

 ## Example
 ```
 .text